It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 Tip 5. – Use of Hardware Wallets

-Among the different types of wallets for crypto, hardware wallets are the safest because they are not online.
+Hardware wallets are the safest among the different types of wallets for crypto because they are not online.

-Provided you keep your private keys and the device itself safe, crypto drainers got nothing on you when your funds are stored in a hardware wallet!
+If you keep your private keys and the device safe, crypto drainers have nothing on you when your funds are stored in a hardware wallet!

 Examples include Ledger wallets and Trezor wallets.

-Whether you are carrying out a transaction or just scrolling through the crypto streets, always be vigilant.
+Always be vigilant whether carrying out a transaction or just scrolling through the crypto streets.

 Conclusion